Master’s in Marketing and Master’s in Business Analytics ’17

 How did you manage work-life balance while taking classes?

-Time management, I spent Sundays planning out what my week would look like.
+Time management, I spent Sundays planning what my week would look like.
 I made sure to make time for early morning workouts and occasional coffees or dinner with friends.